Ryan0204/Ryan0204/README.md

 ### <div align="center">I'm Ryan, a developer 👨‍💻 working peacefully since 2020 🚀</div>

-- 🔭 I’m currently working on a music app.
+- 🔭 I’m currently working on a discord bot.

 - 🌱 I’m currently coding in Javascript and HTMl.